 Equity release mortgage products act as a way of unlocking some of the value from your home after you've paid off your mortgage and own your property outright.

-One type of equity release product is a lifetime mortgage, which is a loan taken out again your property that doesn't require repayments.
+One type of equity release product is a lifetime mortgage, which is a loan taken out against your property that doesn't require repayments.

 Equity release products are considered dangerous, as there's uncertainty around how much you could end up owing.

 Moving to a smaller property or a cheaper area could unlock a lump sum from your property.

 In March 2014, pension rules were relaxed, meaning you can now take a regular income or a lump sum from your pension.